Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: System Design

 \section{System Design}

-To address the need for reproducible and extensible research on human-agent collaboration, we designed and implemented an open-source, fully configurable research platform.
-It serves as a flexible infrastructure for controlled experiments by balancing ease-of-use with customizability.
-The platform's architecture encompasses four components: \textbf{Participant Interface} for user interaction, \textbf{Researcher Interface} for experiment management, \textbf{Experiment Controller} that serves as the backend engine, and an \textbf{Agent Context Protocol (ACP)} to standardize agent integration.
+To address the need for reproducible and extensible research on human-agent collaboration, we designed and implemented an open-source, fully configurable research platform. \re{Unlike existing platforms that either focus on human-human experiments (e.g., Empirica~\cite{almaatouq2021empirica}, oTree~\cite{chen2016otree}) or development of autonomous agents (e.g., AutoGen~\cite{wu2024autogen}), our platform serves as a flexible infrastructure that brings LLM agents into the controlled experimental environments traditionally reserved for human collaboration studies.}

+The platform's architecture encompasses four \re{key} components: \textbf{Participant Interface} renders the interaction environments for participants, \textbf{Researcher Interface} allows for the configuration of experimental variables, \textbf{Experiment Controller} that serves as the backend engine, and an \textbf{Agent Context Protocol (ACP)}, \re{a novel integration layer that standardizes how agents perceive and act.}

-Researchers can adapt our platform for different experimental paradigms in two ways: through a declarative \textbf{Experiment Configuration Language (ECL)} (example provided in Appendix~\ref{app:ecl}) that defines all entities, actions, and interface modules, or by directly extending the open-source codebase.
-This dual approach supports seamless adaptation of existing paradigms, such as social dilemma games~\cite{bos2002effects} and collaborative decision-making tasks~\cite{zheng2023competent}, and the development of entirely new ones.
-Researchers can adjust the experiment parameters and manipulate the interaction controls for different conditions through the researcher interface.
-Our design is guided by four principles derived from foundational CSCW and HCI research: generality and extensibility, modularity, theory-grounded customizability, and standardized agent integration.
+Researchers can adapt our platform for \re{diverse} experimental paradigms in two ways: through a declarative \textbf{Experiment Configuration Language (ECL)} (example provided in Appendix~\ref{app:ecl}) that defines all entities, actions, and interface modules, or by directly extending the open-source codebase. \re{By defining entities, actions, and interface modules through ECL rather than ad-hoc code, our platform} supports seamless adaptation of existing paradigms, such as social dilemma games~\cite{bos2002effects} and collaborative decision-making tasks~\cite{zheng2023competent}, and the development of entirely new ones.
+Researchers can adjust experiment parameters and manipulate interaction controls for different conditions via the \textbf{researcher interface}.

-We address open-science needs by releasing source code (upon acceptance) and by supporting the creation, validation, and sharing of configuration templates, expecting our platform to support the broader research community in human-agent collaboration research.
+We address open-science needs by releasing source code and by encouraging the sharing of configuration templates, expecting our platform to support the broader research community in human-agent collaboration research.